Have you ever dreamed of a way to knit that’s fast and has minimum hand movement? Enter Portuguese knitting!

 These necklaces take regular knitting to fancy knitting.

 They come in different shapes and have one or more hooks for the yarn.
 You can use it as a beautiful alternative to your neck or pin.
+Take a look at my suggestion here.

 How To Make A Portuguese Knitting Pin?